Radiator covers not only make your room more stylish, but it covers many things as well.

 The front of this box is the open part, providing a means for the air to circulate in and out.
 While some designs also have available parts on the sides, this is unnecessary.
 A lot depends on the style you are trying to achieve and how much material you want to use to create it.

 To make a traditional-style radiator cover, start by measuring your radiator.
-Your dimensions must be from the wall and the floor, as that matters.
+As that matters, your dimensions must be from the wall and the floor.

-You also want to be sure that you are measuring the radiator at the point farthest from the wall or floor, which may mean measuring at a steam pressure relief valve mounted on the radiator, measuring where the pipe goes into the wall, or measuring at the base of the radiator (some have feet which stick out farther than the rest of the radiator).
+You also want to be sure that you are measuring the radiator at the point farthest from the wall or floor.
+This may mean measuring at a steam pressure relief valve mounted on the radiator, measuring where the pipe goes into the wall, or measuring at the base of the radiator (some have feet that stick out farther than the rest of the radiator).

-At a minimum, you will want to change the inside dimensions of your radiator to be one inch higher, broader, and deeper than the maximum dimensions of your radiator.
+At a minimum, you should change the inside dimensions of your radiator to be one inch higher, broader, and deeper than its maximum dimensions.

 While radiators don’t get hot enough to cause the wood to damage, they can cause damage to it over time if they are in direct contact.